5 Things You Should Know Before Developing A Hybrid App

 #2 If you don’t care much about users

-In an article on Mashable, iOS engineer Eric Miller compared native and hybrid apps in the most apt way.
+In an article on Mashable, iOS engineer Eric Miller compared native and hybrid apps most aptly.
 He said,

 Here’s the full video:

-Another thing which can make you feel left out is that native development utilizes platform-provided SDKs that provide access to all available APIs.
+Another thing that can make you feel left out is that native development utilizes platform-provided SDKs that provide access to all available APIs.

-This level of access allows developers to take advantage of latest frameworks provided by app stores to ensure that their apps include the latest and relevant features.
-For example, many native apps will get advantage of improved SDKs and operating system announced at this year’s WWDC.
+This level of access allows developers to take advantage of the latest frameworks provided by app stores to ensure that their apps include the latest and relevant features.

 #3 If you don’t want to build interactive and rich media apps

-Have you seen any popular gaming app built using hybrid platform?
+Have you seen any popular gaming apps built using a hybrid platform?

 Probably not.

-Reason being, hybrid apps are not the right choice for animation or graphic-intensive apps such as interactive games or rich-media.
+The reason is, hybrid apps are not the right choice for animation or graphic-intensive apps such as interactive games or rich media.

 BI Intelligence interviewed Michael King, director of enterprise strategy at Appcelerator and he described what he calls the ‘slope of interactivity.’

 “The higher up the slope you go, the more interactive the app.
-Your requirements for a native functionality grow as you move farther up the slope.
-Something like Netflix video consumption isn’t very interactive — apps like that are a great place to use HTML5.”
+Your requirements for native functionality grow as you move farther up the slope.
+Something like Netflix video consumption isn’t very interactive — apps like that are a great place to use HTML 5.”

 #4 If speed is not your priority